Welcome to ODENSE

 THINGS TO DO AND SEE

 H.C.
-Andersen is celebrated in a recently opened and beautifully designed experience house located in the core of the city centre.
-You can walk in his footsteps and at the same time get a historic tour along cosy cobblestone streets and charming old houses.
-Moreover, there are memorable experiences at Brandt’s Museum of Arts, the historic museum Møntergården, the cathedral dating back to the 1300s, the charming fairytale garden and many more places.
+Andersen is celebrated in a recently opened and beautifully designed experience house.
+The New Hans Christian Andersen House located in a beautiful garden in the core of the city centre.
+You can walk in his footsteps and at the same time get a historic tour along cosy cobblestone streets and charming old colourful houses.
+This is one of the main reasons why the New York Times has Odense on their list of the 52 places to visit in the world in 2023.

 Photo credit: 24Copenhagen

-Photo credit: Niels Holmgård
+Photo credit: Benjamin Dalby

 Centre of innovation, knowledge and education

 An ambitious urban development plan is currently transforming the city with new green urban spaces, a city centre restricting cars and a brand-new university hospital physically linked to the university.
-All connected by an environment friendly tramway.
-This transformation will further consolidate Odense’s position as a centre of innovation, knowledge and education, with strong clusters in the fields of robotics, drones, health technology and IT.
+All connected by an environment friendly lightrail.

 Everything within walking distance

-With its size and pedestrian friendly streets and pathways, Odense is ideally designed for combining the world class badminton experiences at Jyske Bank Arena with city activities.
 The city layout invites guests to wander its cobblestone streets with colourful houses, small shops and rows of cafés.
-The river flowing through the heart of Odense offers the chance for both relaxation and physical activity along beautiful green oases.
-A favourite spot for locals to meet for a bite and a drink is Storms Pakhus street food market, located close to the harbour pool and housed in a delicately restored warehouse.
+The Odense River flowing through the heart of the city offers the chance for both relaxation and physical activity along beautiful green oases.

 Photo credit: Jonas Legarth